surniaulula/wpsso-user-locale/readme.txt

 Allows logged-in users to change their preferred locale / language / region setting right from the toolbar menu, instead of having to modify their user profile settings.

-The default WordPress behavior is to apply the user locale preference *only* to the admin back-end &mdash; this plugin extends the user setting preference to the front-end webpage as well.
+The default behavior of WordPress is to apply the user locale preference *only* to the admin back-end &mdash; this plugin can extend the user setting preference to the front-end webpage as well.

 The front-end locale selector is optional, and can be enabled / disabled in the SSO &gt; User Locale settings page.